cedadev/service-testing/.github/ISSUE_TEMPLATE/testing-template.md

 **Instructions to set up testing environment**:

 **What type of review is needed?**
-(example below or add your own/ add more detail as required.
-For details on testing types see https://github.com/ellesmith88/service-testing/blob/main/testing_types.md)
+(example below or add your own/ add more detail as required.)

-- [ ] Component testing: Testing a component independently
+- [ ] Testing a component independently
 	Details:

-- [ ] Smoke testing: Testing that the critical functionality of the service is working.
+- [ ] Testing that the critical functionality of the service is working.
 Checking that no show stopper defects exist
 	Details:

-- [ ] End to End testing: Testing of a complete application environment in a situation that mimics real-world use e.g. would include interaction with database if needed
+- [ ] Testing of a complete application environment in a situation that mimics real-world use e.g. would include interaction with database if needed
 	Details:

-- [ ] Ad-hoc testing: Try to find defects by trying random workflows/ functionality
+- [ ] Try to find defects by trying random workflows/ functionality i.e. try to break it!
 	Details:

-- [ ] Acceptance testing: Last phase of testing - testing that the end to end flow of the service is as required.
+- [ ] Testing that the end to end flow of the service is as required.
 	Details:

 **Other actions required**: